jh1993/UnderusedOptions/README.txt

 - As per my No More Scams mod, no longer harms allies, and is based on damage pre-resistances.
 - Now has a grace period of 1 turn where a unit can be unshielded but still benefit.
 The grace period is fixed.
 - Cost increased to 6 SP.

+Righteous March:
+- Now also deals 1 fixed holy damage to all enemies in LoS of the target.

 Storm Caller:
 - Thunderstorm clouds now benefit doubly from damage bonuses.